PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 fix for the former rule, which could remove producers of graph outputs.
 Valid one- and two-match fixtures retain complete former ModelIR and statistics.

+Leading-singleton Gather-to-Reshape canonicalization is owned by `passes/gather_reshape_cleanup.py`.
+One optional or local `ModelIRGraphIndex` enumerates graph-order Gather candidates, proves the sole Reshape consumer, records the Reshape data-edge replacement through the common lineage-aware setter, and removes the Gather differentially.
+Multiple matches therefore use one index instead of rebuilding the complete consumer map after each removal.
+The graph-order scan restarts only after a successful removal, preserving the former fixed point when an inner Gather removal exposes an outer Gather directly before Reshape.
+Graphs missing either required operator family retain historical unused-tensor pruning without allocating an index, and optional LayoutState pruning keeps the session contract current.

+The value-preservation contract requires normalized axis zero, zero batch dimensions, exactly one signed-integer zero in the constant index buffer, a statically fixed leading-one input signature, exact rank-reduced tail shape/signature, matching input/Gather-output dtype and quantization, a private uniquely produced Gather output, and a topologically later Reshape that consumes it only at data input zero.
+The singleton index may retain physical shape `[1]`, matching direct TFLite scalar-index legalization.
+Every guard completes before mutation.
+This deliberately prevents two unsafe former rewrites: multiple zero indices, which repeat the selected slice, and a dynamic leading signature, which cannot prove that bypassing Gather preserves element count.
+Exact former-function AST comparison confirms complete ModelIR, lineage, and statistics equality for valid independent one- and two-match fixtures and the nested fixed point.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter